The Importance of Understanding Money Creation

 The Opportunity Presented by Changing The Way We Think About Money

-Second, by asserting our public say over how banks allocate what is effectively public funds when they create money through lending, we can both promote the flow of credit to public interest uses, as well as curtail the overall allocation of public funds by the banks.
+By asserting our public say over how banks allocate what are effectively public funds when they create money through lending, we can both promote the flow of credit to public interest uses, as well as curtail the overall allocation of public funds by the banks.
 Curtailing the private allocation of public funds could be used as a check on inflation if it ever does become a problem as a result of increased public spending.
-This would allow us to place the burden of keeping inflation in check on the private financial institutions which have long profited from the allocation of public funds on their own behalf, rather than placing this burden on the public.
-This is unambiguously a matter of economic justice as there is no reason the public should have to continue to tighten its belt so that the financial sector can continue to profit from allocating our money on its private behalf.